 Omani National Dress for Men

-The national dress for men in Oman is an ankle-leng[Men Dress]th, collarless gown with long sleeves called the dishdasha.
+The national dress for men in Oman is an ankle-length, collarless gown with long sleeves called the dishdasha.
 The most prominent color for this dress is white though other colors can also be seen.
 It is adorn with a tassel called furakha or karkusha sewn into the neckline.
 It is scented with perfume or frankincense.
 Underneath the dishdasha, a plain piece of cloth is worn that covers the lower part of body.

 The most noted regional differences in dishdasha designs are the style with which they are embroidered.
 Embroidery also varies according to age group with more detail included for the younger generation.
 On formal occasions, the dishdasha is covered by a black or beige cloak called bisht.
 The embroidery edging the cloak is often in silver or gold thread and it is intricate in detail.